3 easy steps to find out if you are Canadian

-Once you have landed in Canada as a permanent resident, you go through the normal application route (living for 3 years or 1065 days in Canada over a 5-year period and complying with the rest of the conditions of your PR visa).
+Once you have landed in Canada as a permanent resident, you go through the regular application route (living for 3 years or 1065 days in Canada over 5 years and complying with the rest of the conditions of your PR visa).

-Then your parents can apply for your citizenship – or you can directly apply once you turn 18 years old.
+Then your parents can apply for your citizenship – or you can directly apply once you turn 18.
 In other words, you become a Canadian citizen by naturalization.

 Are you possibly a person who became a Canadian citizen in 2015?

-If any of the following scenarios describes your situation, you likely became a Canadian citizen in 2015 as a result of changes to Canada’s immigration act.
+If any of the following scenarios describes your situation, you likely became a Canadian citizen in 2015 due to changes to Canada’s immigration act.

 - You were born or naturalized in Canada before January 1, 1947 (April 1, 1949, in Newfoundland).
 This meant that you became a British subject rather than a Canadian citizen.
 However, you did not apply to become a Canadian citizen on January 1, 1947, or April 1, 1949.

-- You were a British subject usually living in Canada on January 1, 1947, or April 1, 1949, in Newfoundland and because of the requirements at that time you weren’t eligible to become a Canadian citizen.
-Please note this means you could have lived for some time outside Canada, but Canada was your main residence at that time.
+- You were a British subject, usually living in Canada on January 1, 1947, or April 1, 1949, in Newfoundland and because of the requirements at that time, you weren’t eligible to become a Canadian citizen.
+Please note this means you could have lived for some time outside Canada, but Canada was your primary residence at that time.